 - Apply sunscreen daily.

 - DO NOT pick or pull skin.
 Allow skin to peel at its own pace.
 Premature peeling may lead to hyperpigmentation.

 Q: How often can I get peels?

-A: If the peel isn’t too aggressive, you can get peels every 2-4 weeks.
+A: If the peel isn’t too aggressive, you can get peels appx. every 4 weeks.
 Consult with your provider for the best program for your skin.
 Remember the effect of the peels is cumulative with time.

 Q: What do I need to know about sun exposure after a peel?

-A: After your peel, your skin will be very susceptible to sunburn.
-Sun also is the biggest contributor to skin aging.
+A: During and immediately after your peel, your skin will be very susceptible to sunburn.
+Sun is also the biggest contributor to skin aging.
 Be extra vigilant about avoiding sun, and wearing a sunscreen containing Zinc oxide and Titanium oxide, with an SPF of 30 or more for at least a week after your peel.
 We recommend keeping up the sunscreen, even afterwards!